IDontReallyCode/OptionsBacktesting/README.md

 ## Margins

-For now, the margins will be based on TD Ameritrade reference document: https://www.tdameritrade.com/retail-en_us/resources/pdf/AMTD086.pdf
+The margins would be based on TD Ameritrade reference document: https://www.tdameritrade.com/retail-en_us/resources/pdf/AMTD086.pdf

-Margins amounts will be updated and tracked, however, no margin call actions will be taken.
-The reason is we assume the strategy being backtested is part of a much larger portfolio.

-We use a similar approach for the capital in the account.
-If you do not deposit enough money to run the strategy, we let the account go negative.
-The user can observe this after the fact and decide how to deal with this.
+However, for now, we take the following approach:
+- Make a deposit in the `Account` when you initialize it at a level that "makes sense" based on the strategy you back test.
+- The `Account` value will be updated at each time step on the `chronology` time series passed to `Chronos`.
+- To assess the performance on the strategy, inspect the time series of the `Account` values.

+Calculating the Margins is set aside for now.
+Reasons include:
+- When calculating the margin requirement for options, the formula depends on the type of spread, how the spread was calculated, and the broker.
+- For example,
+  - with TDA, when shorting a straddle, the margin requirement = MAX( call margin, put margin )
+  - (I was told, but did not verify) that with IB, the margin was the call margin.
+  - When legging into the short straddle, instead of trading a short straddle, apparently (I have not verified) with TDA, the margin would be "grossed out", i.e., the spread would be "detected", and only the MAX( call margin, put margin ) would be required.
+However, (I was told but did not verify) that with IB, that would not be the case, i.e., both margins would be required.
+- If the end goal is to assess the performance of a strategy, perhaps it is better to give it a certain allocation, and see how the account value changes based on the strategy, and not bother too much with the margin requirements.
+- Because of all this, I decide to put margin calculation aside for now.